 For parents with youngsters, Billabong Beach and Kiddies Cove are perfect enough.

 Kiama is 35km south of Wollongong and is an easy drive on the Princess Highway.
-Here are some things to do in Wollongong and more ideas on what to see in Sydney.
+Also read this post for more luxury escapes in NSW.

 Ideally located in the heart Kiama, overlooking the historic harbour and the Pacific waters beyond, is a hotel which prides itself on its warm welcome and service as much as its views.